International-GNSS-Service/SLM/doc/source/configuration.rst

 Override Precedence
 -------------------

-Setting definitions will have the following override precdence:
+Setting definitions will have the following override precedence:

 1. Defined in settings files after inclusion of ``slm.settings.root``.
 2. Defined in the process environment (for :ref:`environment_settings`).